Catholic sex abuse cannot just be swept under the carpet.

 Cardinal puts foot in mouth.
 Twice.

 The world is used to men who, speaking off the cuff, put foot in mouth.
 After all, a recent American president perfected the art.

-More recently, in March, 2013, speaking to the BBC, Cardinal Napier made an appalling gaffe, presumably in defence of some of this colleagues:
+More recently, in March, 2013, speaking to the BBC, Cardinal Napier made an appalling gaffe, presumably in defense of some of this colleagues.

 He said he knew at least two priests who had been abused as children and became paedophiles.

-“Now don’t tell me that those people are criminally responsible like somebody who chooses to do something like that.
-I don’t think you can really take the position and say that person deserves to be punished.
+“Now do not tell me that those people are criminally responsible like somebody who chooses to do something like that.
+I do not think you can really take the position and say that person deserves to be punished.
 He was himself damaged.”

-This after Napier had been responsible for drawing up a written protocol on child abuse and sexual offences for the Southern African Bishops’ Conference.
+This after Napier had been responsible for drawing up a written protocol on child abuse and sexual offenses for the Southern African Bishops’ Conference.